This article has links to products and services we love, which we may make commission from.

 Day 7 in Edinburgh’s City Centre and Old Town

-It’s now time in your 7 days in Scotland to explore the capital.
+It’s the time in your 7 days in Scotland to explore the capital.

 Morning in Edinburgh

-Beginning at sunrise, your first stop is Calton Hill to watch the Old and New Town spring to life.
+Your first stop is Calton Hill, where you can watch the Old and New Town spring to life.

 Walking around the summit, you will see the Athenian Acropolis.